JWST ETC MIRI Target Acquisition

-For an in-depth description of target acquisition with this mode, visit MIRI LRS Slit Target Acquisition.
+For an in-depth description of target acquisition with this mode, see the MIRI LRS Slit Target Acquisition article.

-To set up a TA calculation for LRS Slit or LRS Slitless, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).
+To set up a TA calculation for LRS slit or LRS slitless, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop-down menu (see Fig. 2).
 For LRS slitless, the user should select the SLITLESSPRISM subarray; LRS Slit TA uses the FULL array.

 The filters available for LRS TA are F560W, F1000W, F1550W, and FND (Neutral Density).

 Medium resolution spectrometer (MRS) target acquisition

 For an in-depth description of target acquisition with this mode, see the MIRI MRS Target Acquisition article.

-To set up a TA calculation for the MRS and MRS Time Series modes, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).
+To set up a TA calculation for the MRS and MRS time-series modes, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down menu (see Fig. 2).

 The filters available for MRS TA are F560W, F1000W, F1500W, and FND (Neutral Density).